 How much renewable energy will Black Hills Energy have on its system under the Renewable Advantage plan?

-What are the environmental benefits of Renewable Advantage and this 200-MW solar project?
+What are the anticipated economic benefits of Renewable Advantage and this 200-MW solar project?

-In what other ways will Southern Colorado customers benefit from Renewable Advantage?
+In what other ways will Black Hills Energy’s customers benefit from Renewable Advantage?

 News and Community